As Russell Wilson finally gets to play in Buffalo, let’s recall how the Bills once viewed him as a ‘potential savior’

 Graham played just four years in the NFL and only two with Buffalo, making 61 receptions for 694 yards and four touchdowns.

-And with the 105th pick — the one the Bills wanted to use on Wilson — Buffalo took linebacker Nigel Bradham, who has had a solid career and was a key part of the Eagles’ Super Bowl title team a few years ago, but obviously wasn’t Wilson.
+And with the 105th pick — the one the Bills wanted to use on Wilson — Buffalo took linebacker Nigel Bradham, who has had a solid career and was a key part of the Eagles’ Super Bowl title team a few years ago.

 “You look back at stuff like that,” the now-retired Nix said to The Athletic, “and it was the turning point in whether you were winning games or not.”

-Before Seattle hosted the Bills on a Monday night in 2016, Wilson recalled paying attention to Buffalo’s pick of Graham in the third round, knowing the team was interested.
+Before the Seahawks hosted the Bills on a Monday night in 2016, Wilson recalled paying attention to Buffalo’s pick of Graham in the third round, knowing the team was interested.

 “I was excited for T.J.,’’ Wilson said then.
 “Obviously he’s a really good friend of mine and really good football player.
 We played together at N.C.
 State.
 I was excited for him.
 I wasn’t concerned about who wasn’t picking me.
 I was more concerned with who was going to pick me.
 Whatever team took me, I was going to make the 31 others regret.
 So that was my mentality.”